Frequently Asked Questions

 How do I apply for the DPT program at TTUHSC?

 Applications are available in July each year.
 The application deadline is in the early part of October each year.
 There is no spring deadline.
 Specific annual deadlines can be found within the PTCAS system.
-Applications must be submitted online through PTCAS (Physical Therapost Centralized Application Service).
+Applications must be submitted online through PTCAS (Physical Therapist Centralized Application Service).
+PTCAS applicants must be verified by the October deadline.
 The GRE Code is: 7155.
 Applications are considered on a rolling basis.
 It is in the applicant’s best interest to complete their application as early as possible.

 All required materials [letters of recommendation, GRE scores (GRE code: 7155), immunization records, volunteer/observation verification, transcripts, etc] must be submitted before an application is considered complete.
 Completed applications are then reviewed by the DPT Admissions Committee, and competitive applicants are invited for an interview at one of our campuses (Amarillo, Lubbock, Odessa).
 Candidates are notified if they have been accepted, are on an alternate list, or have not been accepted.